ScooloV/bbpedia/docs/death_zone/new_inducements.md

 You may cast this spell at the start of any of the opposition's team turns, before any player is activated.
 Target any Standing opposition player anywhere on the pitch, and roll a D6:

 * On a roll of 3+, the player is hit and becomes strangely incorporeal!
-* On a roll of 1 or 2, the player brieflyy becomes eerily luminous, before the spell dissipates harmlessly.
+* On a roll of 1 or 2, the player briefly becomes eerily luminous, before the spell dissipates harmlessly.

 A player hit by Incorporeal gains the No Hands trait and, if they are in possession of the ball, will immediately drop it, causing it to bounce.
 Additionally, the player loses their Tackle Zone.
 The effects of Incorporeal last until the start of the opposition's next team turn.